Geodesic complexity of homogeneous Riemannian manifolds: Lower bounds for geodesic complexity

+One checks without difficulties that $(S_1,S_2,S_3)$ has properties (i) and (ii) from Definition \ref{DefStrat}.
+Hence, $(S_1,S_2,S_3)$ is a stratification of $B$. \end{example}

-Given a stratification of the cut locus of a point, we want to introduce an additional condition on those parts of the corresponding tangent cut locus that are mapped to the different strata.
-This will be the crucial condition for finding a lower bound for geodesic complexity.
-The following condition is an analogue of Definitions 3.8 and 3.10 from \cite{RecioMitter}.
-The notions from Riemannian geometry that are used are to be found for example in \cite[p.
-310]{LeeRiemann}.
+Given a stratification of the cut locus of a point, we want to introduce an additional condition on those parts of the corresponding tangent cut locus that are mapped to the same stratum.
+This will be the crucial step for finding a lower bound for geodesic complexity.
+The following notion is an analogue of \cite[Definition 3.10]{RecioMitter}, see the introduction of this article and Remark \ref{RemarkIncons}.(2) below for a comparison of the two notions.
+The terms from Riemannian geometry that are used are to be found for example in \cite[p.
+310]{LeeRiemann}. \begin{definition} Let $(M,g)$ be a complete Riemannian manifold, $p \in M$ and let $\Sc=(S_1,\dots,S_N)$ be a stratification of $\Cut_p(M)$.
+Let $K\subset T_pM$ denote the union of the tangent cut locus $\Cuttil_p(M)$ with the domain of injectivity of $\exp_p$ and let